willcohen/wasmts/README.md

 - `dist/wasmts.js.wasm` — the WASM binary
 - `dist/wasmts.d.ts` — the TypeScript declarations

-The Java bridge, the `.d.ts`, and the test suite are not hand-written.
-They are generated from a reflection of the JTS classpath by the `bb gen:*` tasks (`gen:api`, `gen:dts`, `gen:tests`, or `gen:all`), with per-method overrides kept in `manual.edn`.
+The Java bridge, the `.d.ts`, and the test suite are generated from a reflection of the JTS classpath by the `bb gen:*` tasks (`gen:api`, `gen:dts`, `gen:tests`, or `gen:all`), with per-method overrides kept in `manual.edn`.
 To widen JTS coverage you adjust the registry and the overrides, then regenerate, rather than writing bridge code by hand.

 To update the JTS version, change `<jts.version>` in `pom.xml`, regenerate, and rebuild.